Rumon of Tavistock: Veneration

 In 974, Ordulf, Earl of Devon, established the Abbey of Saint Mary and Saint Rumon at Tavistock.
 On 981, the relics of Rumon, minus his head, were translated from the Celtic monastery at Ruan Lanihorne to Tavistock.

 Henry I of England granted the abbey the privilege of a fair for three days at the feast of St. Rumon.

 In the Catholic Church, the feast of Saint Rumon is observed on various dates in different British locations.
-The translation of Saint Rumon is celebrated on 5 January in both the Catholic Church and Eastern Orthodox Church.
-The Holy Hierarch Rumon is venerated on 30 August according to the Julian Calendar in Western Orthodoxy.
+The translation of Saint Rumon is celebrated on 5 January in both the Catholic Church and Orthodox Church.
+The Holy Hierarch Rumon is venerated on 30 August according in Orthodoxy.

 Rumon is the patron of Tavistock and Romansleigh in Devon and of Ruan Lanihorne in Cornwall.
 Ruan celebrates its patronal festival every year on the last Sunday in August.

 Rumon is depicted as a bishop in a stained glass window in the Lady Chapel of St Eustachius' Church, Tavistock.

 Several churches in Devon and Cornwall are named after him as well as the village of Romansleigh.